Local Syndicated Studies

 Syndicated studies — Canada:

-Ipsos Economic Context Report — The Ipsos Economic Context Report is a monthly tracker that explores how people feel about the country, the economy and their top issues of concern.
+Ipsos Context Report — The Ipsos Context Report is a quarterly tracker that explores opinion data on key metrics for a wide variety of issues including how people feel about the country, the economy and their top issues of concern, personal finances and investing, and job security plus others.
 The report provides context for consumer decisions that are increasingly shaped by broader opinion and social environments.

 Legalizing Cannabis — The legalization of cannabis in Canada may be the most wide-spread legislative change in the last half century.
 It is a health issue, a retail issue, an economic development issue, a public safety issue, a standards and packaging issue, a law enforcement issue and a cultural issue.